Horvat Midras: Name

 In earlier surveys, notably the PEF Survey of Palestine and the 1930s Survey of Palestine, the site was referred to as Druseh or Durusiya.

 Scholars associate the site with Drusias, a place mentioned in Ptolemy's Geography, a treatise on cartography dating from the 2nd century CE.
 This identification was first proposed by French scholar Félix-Marie Abel in 1938 and was later developed by archaeologists Boaz Zissu and Amos Kloner.

-Zissu and Kloner proposed that the name may have been given during the reign of Herod the Great (r.
-37–4 BCE), whose family originated from Idumaea (southern Judaea), suggesting it could have been named in honor of Drusus, the adopted son of Emperor Augustus.
-This interpretation aligns with Herod's known practice of dedicating places and structures to members of the imperial family, as seen in the example of the "Drousion" tower—also named after Drusus—in Caesarea, a city itself named after Augustus.
+Zissu and Kloner proposed that the name may have been given under Herod the Great (r.
+37 to 4 BCE), whose family originated from Idumaea (southern Judaea), suggesting it could have been named in honor of Drusus, the adopted son of Emperor Augustus.
+This interpretation fits Herod's known habit of dedicating buildings and places to members of Augustus's family.
+If correct, it would not be the only site he named after Drusus: another example is the "Drousion" tower in Caesarea, a city that Herod himself named in honor of Augustus.

-Archaeologist Guy D. Stiebel has raised doubts about this theory, noting that the site is not mentioned by Josephus—a key source for the Herodian period—and lacks archaeological evidence of Herodian construction, both of which undermine the case for a Drusus-related naming.
+Archaeologist Guy D. Stiebel has raised doubts about this theory, noting that the site is not mentioned by Josephus—a key source for the Herodian period—and lacks archaeological evidence of Herodian construction.
 Instead, he proposes that Drousia derives from the Greek word δρῦς, meaning oak tree, combined with the suffix –ιάς, commonly used in place names.
-He links the name to the oak-rich environment of the Judean Foothills and draws parallels with other ancient settlements named after natural features.
+He links the name to the oak-rich environment of the Judaean Lowlands and draws parallels with other ancient settlements named after natural features.

 It has been suggested that Horvat Midras was the hometown of Ben Drusai, a figure mentioned in the Talmud, (Note: Ben Drusai is mentioned in both the Babylonian and Jerusalem Talmuds in the context of Shabbat laws; the term "כמאכל בן דרוסאי" refers to a dish cooked to the minimal degree.) with his name derived from this location.
-However, this identification is disputed, and alternative interpretations of his name have been proposed.
+However, this identification is disputed, and other explanations for the origin of his name have also been proposed.

 Archaeology

 Early activities

-Settlement at Horvat Midras likely began in the Late Iron Age or Persian period, though only pottery sherds have been securely attributed to these early phases.
+Settlement at Horvat Midras likely began in the Late Iron Age or Persian period (6th to 4th centuries BCE), though only pottery sherds have been securely attributed to these early phases.
 More definitive evidence of occupation appears from the early Hellenistic period through the Hasmonean conquest of Idumaea in the late 2nd century BCE, after which the site was abandoned.

 Early Roman period

-Horvat Midras was re-established during the Early Roman period, likely under the rule of Herod (c.
-37–4 BCE).
-Archaeological evidence indicates a Jewish population, and the site developed into one of the largest and most affluent villages in the Judean Foothills.
-During this period, Horvat Midras appears to have reached its greatest extent, covering approximately 30 acres.
-The site remained occupied from the First Jewish Revolt (66–73 CE) until its destruction during the Bar Kokhba Revolt (132–136 CE), and may have been among the 985 settlements reportedly destroyed during the latter, as recorded by Cassius Dio.
+Horvat Midras was re-established during the Early Roman period, likely under Herod (ruled 37 to 4 BCE).
+Archaeological evidence indicates a Jewish population.
+At this time, the settlement appears to have reached its greatest size, covering about 30 acres, suggesting that it developed into one of the largest and most prosperous villages in the Judaean Lowlands.
+The place remained occupied from the First Jewish Revolt (66–73 CE) until its destruction during the Bar Kokhba revolt (132–136 CE), and may have been among the 985 settlements reportedly destroyed during the latter, as recorded by Cassius Dio.